 In the fall of 2023 World Rugby introduced a new non-contact variation of the game, T1, that better reflects the characteristics of the union game including scrums, lineouts, and breakdowns, and is designed to be fun, inclusive, time efficient, safe, and simple to play.
-T1 aligns with Rugby Ontario’s vision of Rugby for All and, as such, we are recommending the use of T1 touch rugby as the basis for all non-contact rugby programs and competitions beyond U10 flag rugby beginning in 2025.
+T1 aligns with Rugby Ontario’s vision of Rugby for All and, as such, we recommend the use of T1 rugby as the basis for all non-contact rugby programs beyond U10 flag rugby.
+As our non-contact provincial competition, the All-In-Rugby Cup transitioned to T1 flag rugby in 2025.
+For more on the All-In -Rugby Cup click here.

 Program Partners